-- 2) Positions the flight controls for the existing wind conditions. - 3) Clears the area; taxies into the takeoff position and aligns the aeroplane on the runway center/takeoff path. - 4) Retracts the water rudders, as appropriate, (ASES) and advances the throttle smoothly to takeoff power. - 5) Establishes and maintains the most efficient planing/lift-off attitude and corrects for porpoising and skipping (ASES). - 6) Lifts off at the recommended airspeed and accelerates to VY. - 7) Establishes a pitch attitude that will maintain $V_Y$ +10/-5 knots. - 8) Retracts the landing gear, if appropriate, and flaps after a positive rate of climb is established. - 9) Maintains takeoff power and $V{Y}$ +10/-5 knots to a safe maneuvering altitude. - 10) Maintains directional control and proper wind-drift correction throughout the takeoff and climb. - 11) Complies with noise abatement procedures. - 12) Completes the appropriate checklist.
+- 2) Positions the flight controls for the existing wind conditions. - 3) Clears the area; taxies into the takeoff position and aligns the aeroplane on the runway center/takeoff path. - 4) Retracts the water rudders as appropriate, (AMES) advances the throttles smoothly to takeoff power. - 5) Establishes and maintains the most efficient planing/lift-off attitude and corrects for porpoising and skipping (AMES). - 6) Lifts off at the recommended airspeed and accelerates to VY. - 7) Establishes a pitch attitude that will maintain VY +10/-5 knots. - 8) Retracts the landing gear, if appropriate, and flaps after a positive rate of climb is established. - 9) Maintains takeoff power and VY +10/-5 knots to a safe maneuvering altitude. - 10) Maintains directional control and proper wind-drift correction throughout the takeoff and climb. - 11) Complies with noise abatement procedures. - 12) Completes the appropriate checklist.